House Flipping Tax in Canada

 Strategy 4 — Principal Residence Designation (365+ Days)

-If you genuinely occupied the property as your primary residence for the entire hold period and you held for more than 365 days, you may be eligible for the principal residence exemption.
+If you genuinely occupied the property as your primary residence for the entire hold period and you owned it for at least 365 consecutive days, you may be eligible for the principal residence exemption.
 The PRE can shelter the entire capital gain from tax.
 It is not automatic — it must be designated on Schedule 3 of your T1 return.
 It cannot be applied to sub-365-day sales under the 2023 rule, and CRA may challenge designations where the facts do not support genuine primary occupancy.

 BC Flipping Tax — Rules and Exemptions